SEACrowd/seacrowd-datahub/CONTRIBUTING.md

 The following instructions will create an Anaconda `env-seacrowd-datahub` environment.

 - Install [anaconda](https://docs.anaconda.com/anaconda/install/) for your appropriate operating system.
-- Run the following command while in the `nusantara_datasets` folder (you can pick your python version):
+- Run the following command while in the `sea_datasets` folder (you can pick your python version):

 ```
 conda env create -f conda.yml  # Creates a conda env